 How Much Is Enough?

-To get you started on finding your personal 'magic number', try these steps:
+To get started, try these steps:

 When exercising, add 1-2 cups of water for every 30 minutes of intense exercise, and 1 cup for every 30 minutes of easy or moderate exercise.